aligator/dev/README.md

         "jsx": "react",
         "jsxFactory": "PlainJSX.createElement",
         "jsxFragmentFactory": "PlainJSX.Fragment",
     },
     ...
 }
 ```

 ## Commands
-As the website consists of just a virtual terminal, you can just type `help`.
+As the website consists of just a virtual terminal, you can type `help`.

 ## GoSlice
 I also experiment a bit with Golang to webassembly.
 That's why it is possible to run